ScRocXx/Hackday-1.0/README.md

 ---

-## 📖 The Story: Why We Built PinPointer
+## 📖 The Story: Why We Built Pinpointer

 ### The Everyday Reality of "Dark Data"
 Think about how documents actually move through your life today, especially across India: